2022–2023 United Kingdom group A streptococcus outbreak

 In late 2022, an ongoing disease outbreak caused by the bacterium Streptococcus pyogenes, a Lancefield group A streptococcus, began in the United Kingdom.
 It is often referred to as the Strep A outbreak in the media.
 These bacteria cause group A streptococcal infections (Strep A or iGAS) and scarlet fever.
-In the UK, 310 deaths from iGAS have been recorded, of which 43 were children, 34 in England, five in Wales, three in Scotland, and one in Northern Ireland.
+In the UK, 516 deaths from iGAS have been recorded, of which 61 were children, 52 in England, five in Wales, three in Scotland, and one in Northern Ireland.

-There were 2,178 notifications of iGAS recorded in England between 12 September 2022 and 26 February 2023.
-Notifications of scarlet fever have also seen a large increase, with 47,084 infections reported in England during the same period.
+There were 3,729 notifications of iGAS recorded in England between 12 September 2022 and 18 June 2023.
+Notifications of scarlet fever have also seen a large increase, with 58,972 infections reported in England during the same period.
+The UKHSA said that rate of iGAS cases were fluctuating at the upper end of the range expected for the time of year after the high levels seen during December 2022.

 Background

 Group A streptococcal infections are diseases, including scarlet fever, which are caused by the bacterium Streptococcus pyogenes, a Lancefield group A streptococcus (GAS).
 In 2007 it was estimated that GAS infections cause over 500,000 deaths per year.
 On very rare occasions, GAS enter the bloodstream and cause an illness called invasive group A strep (iGAS) which is very serious, particularly in older, younger and more vulnerable groups.

 In the United Kingdom, the UK Health Security Agency (UKHSA) has said that the last comparably high season was the 2017/18 season, where 355 deaths occurred from iGAS, 27 of which were children.
 During this season the UKHSA also received total of 30,768 reports of scarlet fever.